-On the 25th of February of 1917, the legendary cruiser Varyag leaves Romanov-on-Murman (nowadays Murmansk) heading to Liverpool in order to be repaired.
-Armenak Sarkisov was on the board among 100 of cadet pilots and 12 officers.
-On March 4th of 1917, the future pilot arrived in England, where he and other Russian cadets heard the news from homeland about the abdication of Nikolai II and the succession of power of The Russian Provisional Government.
-Armenak was enlisted in the international group where he studied with students from Poland, Estonia, Russia aged from 19 to 25, all belonging to different social classes.
-During the course young pilots visited various aerodromes and were trained to operate such aircrafts like “Mourice Farman”, В.Е.2Е, «Curtiss», D.H.-6, В.Е.2В, В.Е.2С, «Avro», «Morane Biplane», «Sopwith Pup», «Sopwith», R.E.8, В.Е.12, S.E.5A, S.E.5B, «Martinsyde», D.H.-4, «Bristol Scout».
+Armenak was assigned to an international group where he studied with students from Poland, Estonia, and Russia all aged from 19 to 25, all belonging to different social classes.
+During the course young pilots visited various aerodromes and were trained to operate such aircrafts like “Maurice Farman”, В.Е.2Е, «Curtiss», D.H.-6, В.Е.2В, В.Е.2С, «Avro», «Morane Biplane», «Sopwith Pup», «Sopwith», R.E.8, В.Е.12, S.E.5A, S.E.5B, «Martinsyde», D.H.-4, «Bristol Scout».
 Each cadet had to get familiar with at least 3-6 aircrafts and the most talented were trained in piloting jet fighter «Bristol Fighter».
-However, quite often there were no spaces at schools, therefore Russian cadets did not have the chance to fly strike planes.
+However, quite often space was limited at the flying schools and Russian cadets did not have the chance to fly strike planes.

 Cadets who learned how to fly jet fighters continued and progressed to training in aero combat where aerobatics had to be performed perfectly.
 After completing a 3 stage piloting course cadets obtained the rank of Air Force Aviator.